 2. Math Antics

 Math Antics is made up of really great online math videos made by a funny and engaging teacher and perfect for homeschool online math programs.
-You can learn homeschool math from numeracy all the way up to geometry and algebra basics.
+You can learn homeschool math from numeracy all the way up to geometry and algebra basics with this fun maths homeschooled online program.

-If you’re looking for homeschool math free, this is it!
+If you’re looking for homeschool math free or even a free homeschool resources for high school supplement, this is it!
 (One of the best free homeschool programs out there!)

-The online math lessons are free to watch, but it’s only $10/year for the extras like worksheets and answers, exercises and answers, and video exercises.
+The online math lessons are free to watch, but it’s only $10/year for the extras like printable homeschooling resources, worksheets and answers, exercises and answers, and video exercises.
 If you’re looking for homeschool math for struggling learners, it’s definitely worth paying the 10 bucks!

 COST: Free to $